amdw/boilerplate/README.md

 techniques for wiring the application objects together, and overriding those wirings for testing.

-The idea is we want to use a single instance of each class: for example
+The idea is we want to use a single instance of each interface: for example
 ```AImpl``` and ```BImpl``` should share the same instance of ```CImpl```.

 There are four modules in total: three use the common dependency injection